 - Salt - for flavor.

-- Oil - for a moist cake.
-Canola oil works best since it has a very neutral flavor, but you can use any neutral-flavored oil.
+- Oil – for a moist cake.
+Canola oil or vegetable oil works best since it has a very neutral flavor, but you can use any neutral-flavored oil.
 (You can reduce it slightly or replace it with apple sauce if you need it to be oil-free, but the oil is important for a truly moist cake).

 - White Vinegar - to interact with the baking soda and make the cake rise.
 (You can probably use apple cider vinegar instead, I have just always used white in this cake).
 Don't worry, you won't taste the vinegar after it bakes.